ECOWET-Toolset/Pymonics/README.md

 print(harmonicDetectAlogorithm.frequency_detection_byString(2400,inputSignal))
 ```
+Detailed Example tutorial coming soon...

 Feel free to try our sample web application based on python flask library. for live demo of this app visit: https://ecowet.venkateshpampan.repl.co

 ![pymonics webapp](examples/Pymonics_Web_demo_app/pymonics_web_app_screenshot.png)

-If you would like to comtribute in this project, feel free to send us your expression of interest.
+If you would like to contribute in this project, feel free to send us your expression of interest or create a pull request.